In short, my aim is to get you closer to your flame.

 Because I have been on the other side.
 A childhood full of darkness.
 Mental, spiritual, and material poverty.
 Surrounded by hurting people who were hurting others.
 Yet I noticed that humor and laughter and lightness could puncture that darkness, even if just for a moment.
 That even a speck of gratitude in the midst of the suffering could let the sun in.

 These revelations–along with a real need to do the healing work of telling my story–led to the writing of The Cracker Queen–A Memoir of a Jagged, Joyful Life.
-To my astonishment, several New York publishing houses were vying for the book, and it sold at auction!
+To my astonishment, six New York publishing houses were vying for the book, and it sold at auction!
 It became a bestseller three weeks after its release.

 In the course of connecting with readers, I began to discern my calling.
 As I traveled across the country giving talks and workshops, I kept getting the same questions: “How are you so joyful, especially after everything you’ve been through?
 And how can I get there?”